Chapter 20 : Chapter Twenty: Flashes

 "Harry, nothing was pulling the carriage, I think I would of noticed by now if something was."
 Hermione said, her eyebrows pulled together.

 Harry looked at her incredulously, his mind spinning.
 The horses were huge and had wings, how the hell had she and Ron not seen it?
 The horses were right in front of them for crying out loud!
-Despite his confusion, he decided not to push it as they entered the Great Hall, not wanting anyone to hear him and think he was mental, it would just give people more reasons to talk about him.
+Despite his confusion, he decided not to push it as they entered the Great Hall, not wanting anyone to hear him and think he was mental, it would just give people more reason to talk about him.
 As they started to make their way to the Gryffindor table Harry noticed the level of noise in the hall was low and the back of his neck prickled as he felt eyes watching him.
-Harry looked straight ahead, at the Gryffindor table, ignoring the attention he was getting.
+Harry looked straight ahead at the Gryffindor table, ignoring the attention he was getting.

 He felt the corners of his mouth pick up as Ron and Hermione started talking a bit louder, having noticed his discomfort, trying to get the attention away from him.
 He glanced up at them for a moment with a thankful smile before he went back to staring at his own feet, which were much less intimidating than the students watching him.
 Thankfully, by the time all three sat down, the volume in the Hall had risen again and Harry felt the tension leave his body for the first time since he walked onto the train that day.